EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 **3. Integration** — All predictions are merged into a single `{sample}_mobilome.gff.gz`.
 Predictions <500 bp or with no CDS are discarded.

-**4. Functional annotation** (runs after mobilome prediction) — Three independent subworkflows annotate virulence factors, ARG and BGC:
+**4. Functional annotation** — Three independent subworkflows annotate virulence factors, antimicrobial resistance genes (ARG) and biosynthetic gene clusters (BGC):
 - **PATHOFACT2**: toxin and virulence factor prediction via machine learning and DIAMOND vs VFDB.
 - **AMR_ANNOTATION**: antimicrobial resistance gene detection with AMRFinderPlus, DeepARG, and RGI (CARD).
 - **BGC_ANNOTATION**: biosynthetic gene cluster prediction and overlps merging with SanntiS, GECCO, and antiSMASH.